Limitations on Accurate, Trusted, Human-level Reasoning: Additional results

 \begin{proof}

 We consider three cases.

 \begin{enumerate} \item $p\in (0.5,1]$: Note that in this case with probability at least $0.99$ the best arm identification procedure determines that $\text{arm}_2$ is better than $\text{arm}_1$.
 Therefore, the program goes into the infinite \textbf{while} loop and never terminates with probability at least $0.99$.
 In this case, $A$ is not calibration safe, since it claims that the program terminates with probability $p>0.5$. \item $p=0.5$: As argued above, in this case the best arm identification procedure terminates with probability at most $10\delta=0.1$.
 Therefore, \nicecode{G\ddot{o}del\_program\_random} terminates with probability at most $0.1$.
 In this case as well, $A$ is not calibration safe, since it claims that the program terminates with probability $p=0.5$. \item $p\in (0,0.5)$: In this case, with probability at least $0.99$ the best arm identification procedure determines that $\text{arm}_1$ is better than $\text{arm}_2$.
 When $\text{arm}_1$ is determined to be better than $\text{arm}_2$, the program enters the \textbf{else} block in line 9.
 Therefore, in this case \nicecode{G\ddot{o}del\_program\_random} terminates with probability at least $0.99$.
-Here too, $A$ is not calibration-safe, since it claims that \nicecode{G\ddot{o}del\_program\_random} terminates with probability $p<0.5$. \end{enumerate}
+Here too, $A$ is not calibrated, since it claims that \nicecode{G\ddot{o}del\_program\_random} terminates with probability $p<0.5$. \end{enumerate}

-In each of these cases, $A$ is not calibration-safe.
-Therefore, for $A$ to be calibration-safe, we must have $p=0$, and that $A$ outputs `don't know' with probability 1.
+In each of these cases, $A$ is not calibrated.
+Therefore, for $A$ to be calibrated, we must have $p=0$, and that $A$ outputs `don't know' with probability 1.
 If $p=0$, then with probability at least $0.99$ the best arm identification procedure determines that $\text{arm}_1$ is better than $\text{arm}_2$, and \nicecode{G\ddot{o}del\_program\_random} terminates.
-Therefore, if $A$ is calibration-safe, then \nicecode{G\ddot{o}del\_program\_random} halts with probability at least $0.99$.
+Therefore, if $A$ is calibrated, then \nicecode{G\ddot{o}del\_program\_random} halts with probability at least $0.99$.

 \end{proof} \end{proof}